day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

    - `:file` the name file where the handler was registered
    - `:doc` a doc string

-The key `:pkg` is reserved for future use, and will eventually indicate the "package" to which this handler belongs.
-See EP XXX.
+The key `:pkg` is reserved for future use, and might eventually indicate the "package" to which this handler belongs.
+See EP 002.

 Other keys:  XXX
   - `:cept` for interceptors (when registering events)